therobot/infisical-opentofu-post/README.md

   metadata_startup_script = data.template_file.myapp_init_script.rendered
 ...
 ```

+We are done here, now let's create some infrastructure!

+## Deploy a GCP compute instance with OpenTofu.

-Finally, we just need to execute the usual steps on OpenTofu to create our infrastructure.
+Finally, we have finalised all the required steps to create our infrastructure.
+We just need to execute the usual steps on OpenTofu to create our infrastructure.

 ```bash
 tofu init